mckenzielee/Qi-Docs/docs/Qi_Streams.rst

 ------------

-The REST APIs provide programmatic access to read and write Sds data.
+The REST APIs provide programmatic access to read and write SDS data.
 The APIs in this section interact with SdsStreams.
-When working in .NET convenient Sds Client libraries are available.
+When working in .NET convenient SDS Client libraries are available.
 The ``ISdsMetadataService`` interface, accessed using the ``SdsService.GetMetadataService( )`` helper, defines the available functions.
 See `SdsStreams <https://qi-docs-rst.readthedocs.org/en/latest/Qi_Streams.html>`__ for general
 SdsStream information.